 - Provide evidence of taking NASA webinar training in their chosen area of expertise.

 - Must attend a mandatory certification ceremony after completion of all criteria as set above.

 - Must have evidence of all the above in order for issuance of a certificate which will be valid for two years.

 - Participate in a Student Leadership Conference/STEM events held at their institution.

 Criteria: Students lead, organize, recruit membership and implement STEM related activities on a given day under the guidance of a Faculty adviser.
 This event will be a showcase event for students from all programs.
 Total estimated time 5 hours.

 - Facilitate and attend STEM events held at local schools.
-The estimated time for the events should be a minimum of 13 hours including travel.
+The estimated time for the events should be a minimum of 13 hours including travel (MU Only)

 - Students will facilitate a STEM event during school placement.
 All activities should be verified by a representative from the community work setting and the placement school.
 The community work setting and the placement school do not have to be the same.
 (SU Only)

 Elaboration of the documentation may include, but not limited to guidelines:

 You will need to submit a portfolio that contains the following information:

 - Photographic or video evidence of your work.
 Remember to obtain ethical permission for all photos and videos.